 If you didn’t get the reply, do not be shy and send a personal e-mail to the webinar organizer.
 Your question is usually not addressed due to a mere volume, not deliberate neglect.
 Discuss it with the webinar co-participants if you can.
 They can offer some valuable insights into the matter.
 Show respect for their opinions even if they differ from yours.

 By engaging, you not only get a deeper understanding of the presented material.
 You also get a chance to make useful professional connections which can later land you an interview or even a job.
-No wonder companies organize webinars so often – it helps them not only train their employees, but also find new talent.
+No wonder companies organize webinars so often – it helps them train their employees and find new talent.